How to Avoid LDAP Injection Attacks

 - XDR (Extended Detection and Response) collects detection data and provides insights into threat activity and the effectiveness of defences.

 However, Trend Cloud One goes even further.
 With robust, embedded security capabilities specifically designed for containerised apps and APIs, you can:

 - Discover vulnerabilities early.
 Real-time visibility into malicious user behaviour, exploits, attack sources, and more enables the prioritisation of remediation efforts.
 Trend Cloud One is specifically suited to combat LDAP injections, amongst other runtime attacks.

 - Perform full analyses.
 Diagnostics from Trend Cloud One vulnerability scans can pinpoint vulnerabilities down to a single line of code.
 Simultaneously, Trend Cloud One filters out false positives or irrelevant data points.
 Moreover, it all happens inside the application, reducing latency.

 - Upgrade and patch without issues.
 Dramatically reduce the performance impact of automatically patching vulnerabilities and upgrading frameworks.

-Cloud security platforms with cloud-native application protection capabilities like Trend Cloud One , organizations can stay vigilant against malicious attackers looking to gain unauthorized access to their systems.
-These measures ensure organizations have the greatest possible protection from LDAP injection attacks.
+Cloud security platforms with cloud-native application protection capabilities like Trend Cloud One , organisations can stay vigilant against malicious attackers looking to gain unauthorised access to their systems.
+These measures ensure organisations have the greatest possible protection from LDAP injection attacks.